 About IT Services

-IT Services is responsible for the planning, delivery and support of the University’s main computing facilities.
-This includes the University's network systems, web infrastructure, email and calendaring, management services, research IT and student computing facilities.
-IT Services also provides support for teaching and learning in a number of lecture theatres and seminar rooms on and off campus, and also provides a video capture/production service and a photographic service.
+This includes the University's network systems, web infrastructure, email and calendaring, management services, research IT, and student computing facilities.
+IT Services also provides support for teaching and learning in a number of lecture theatres and seminar rooms on and off campus and also provides a video capture/production service and a photographic service.

-We aim to deliver excellent customer services and as part of the University's Quality Customer Service Charter we maintain the following:
+We aim to deliver excellent customer service and as part of the University's Quality Customer Service Charter we maintain the following:

 In Academic Year 2019/2020 IT Services is celebrating 50 years of service at Trinity since the founding of the Computer Laboratory in 1969.
 To mark this event, we have taken a look back at where it all began and created a timeline of the 50-year history of computing services at Trinity.